CrockPot Apple Pie Oatmeal

 - water

-- Bob’s Red Mill Extra Thick Rolled Oats (affiliate link), or other oatmeal of your choice but not “Instant” oatmeal
+- Bob’s Red Mill Extra Thick Rolled Oats (affiliate link), or other oatmeal of your choice but not “Instant” oatmeal (Use gluten-free rolled oats (affiliate link) if needed!)

 - milk or soy milk for serving

-What size slow cooker did I use?
+What size slow cooker did I use for Apple Pie Oatmeal?

-I made this in a small 2.5 Quart Slow Cooker (affiliate link), but if you have a big slow cooker just double the recipe and make it for weekend food prep!
+I made this in a small 2.5 Quart Slow Cooker (affiliate link), but if you have a big slow cooker just double the recipe and make it for Weekend Food Prep!

 - I used my Apple Corer and Slicer (affiliate link) to make it easy to cut up the apples.
 No need to remove the skin.